 - By conventional definitions, a man is a “masculine-male”, which means that he is predominantly inclined towards the quest for meanings—knowledge, power, wealth, fame, splendor, and renunciation.
 Such a man is honorable, responsible, intelligent, diligent, powerful, disciplined, moral, and reliable.
-In most cases, he is also boring, aloof, uptight, abstract, serious, introvert, and irritable.
-He takes care of his family, but is not amiable or fun-loving.
+In most cases, he is also boring, aloof, uptight, abstract, serious, introverted, and irritable.
+He takes care of his family but is not amiable or fun-loving.

 The Union of Male and Female

 I noted above that the male and female are like subject and object; since this is not an easy idea, I will try to illustrate this now in a better way.
 In a previous post, I described how the material world is comprised of sounds which can be described as the music produced from the act of playing an instrument.
 The original male and female forms are like the player and the instrument, respectively.
 The player is the male and the instrument is the female.
 The instrument is the possibility of any kind of sound and She exists in an unmanifest form—i.e. unknowable—until the instrument is played.
 The player is also the possibility of playing any kind of sound, and He too exists in an unmanifest form—i.e. unknowable—until He plays the instrument.
 The union of the male and female is when the instrument is played.
 The “children” produced from such a union are the sounds that we admire as musical compositions.